TMWRose/Pewlett-Hackard-Analysis/README.md

 ### Unique Titles
 ![Snapshot of individual employees and their titles](https://user-images.githubusercontent.com/100237685/190669843-92577c24-9baf-4047-ae94-c5c2cb0addf3.png)
-- This table has the names employee numbers, and titles of all upcoming retirees.
+- This table has the names, employee numbers, and titles of all upcoming retirees.

 ### Retiring Titles
 ![All Retirement Titles](https://user-images.githubusercontent.com/100237685/190668509-0df4289c-b5d3-4355-a0c3-d3ed02388371.png)